OrthoDex/Heroku-Flock-Integration/PRIVACY.md

 ## Changes

 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy here and informing you via usage in Slack.
+We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy here and informing you via usage in Flock.
 You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
 You can check the history of this policy by https://github.com/atmos/slash-heroku/PRIVACY.md.

 ## Your Consent